dataviz-sp18/fp-zhuo-weijia/Customer Behaviour of Spotify.md

 ![image](https://user-images.githubusercontent.com/22485624/40894828-c798e3f8-6771-11e8-9c9b-54861c7dea95.png)

 A series of feature maps are ploted by ggmap.
 For example, from the map of dancability below, the United States and the south of South America people favor more dancable music.
+Other audio features can be viewed by selecting the radio buttons on the sidebar.

 ![image](https://user-images.githubusercontent.com/22485624/40895495-7f67fe76-6775-11e8-9379-07d930c939d1.png)